The winning sales huddle: 10 ways to amp up your team

 Discuss key metrics

 And only key metrics.
 In other words, only metrics that are relevant and actionable for the entire team should make it into your huddles.
 Remember: A huddle is not a conventional sales team meeting.
+Also, think about using the SharePoint calendar to organize team meetings effectively.

 Use data to guide best practices.
 Look at what the data tells you about top-performing reps, and how they're different from low-performing reps, especially on an activity level.